 - PJM Dispatch notifies PJM management. - PJM dispatchers perform a situation analysis and prepare capacity/load/ interchange/ reserve projections for that day and appropriate future operating periods considering potential bottled generation based on location of transmission constraints. - PJM Dispatch issues an alert to members, stating the amount of estimated operating reserve capacity and the requirement.
-Alert can be issued for entire PJM RTO or for specific Control Zones and should be issued 1 or more days prior to the operating day. - PJM Dispatch reports significant changes in the estimated operating reserve capacity. - PJM Dispatch issues a NERC Energy Emergency Alert Level 1 (EEA1 = ALERT LEVEL 1 / THREAT LEVEL = ELEVATED / THREAT COLOR = YELLOW) via the Reliability Coordinator Information System (RCIS) to ensure all Reliability Authorities clearly understand potential and actual PJM system energy emergencies.
-EEA1 signals that PJM foresees or is experiencing conditions where all available resources are scheduled to meet firm load, firm transactions, and reserve commitments, and is concerned about sustaining its required Contingency Reserves.
+Alert can be issued for entire PJM RTO or for specific Control Zones and should be issued 1 or more days prior to the operating day. - PJM Dispatch reports significant changes in the estimated operating reserve capacity.

-- PJM Dispatch reviews the level of dependency on External Transactions to serve PJM load and contacts PJM support staff if the need to implement Capacity Benefit Margin (CBM) is required (refer to PJM Manual for Transmission Service Request, (M-02), Section 2 for additional details regarding Capacity Benefit Margin).
+- PJM Dispatch issues a NERC Energy Emergency Alert Level 1 (EEA1 = ALERT LEVEL 1 / THREAT LEVEL = ELEVATED / THREAT COLOR = YELLOW) via the Reliability Coordinator Information System (RCIS) to ensure all Reliability Authorities clearly understand potential and actual PJM system energy emergencies.
+EEA1 signals that PJM foresees or is experiencing conditions where all available resources are scheduled to meet firm load, firm transactions, and reserve commitments, and is concerned about sustaining its required Contingency Reserves. - PJM Dispatch reviews the level of dependency on External Transactions to serve PJM load and contacts PJM support staff if the need to implement Capacity Benefit Margin (CBM) is required (refer to PJM Manual for Transmission Service Request, (M-02), Section 2 for additional details regarding Capacity Benefit Margin).
 PJM Dispatch shall log occurrences where CBM is implemented base on the results of support staff analysis.
-PJM shall notify external systems via RCIS and PJM members via the PJM website and issue appropriate NERC alert levels consistent with NERC EOP-011, Attachment 1. - PJM Dispatch determines whether a Supplemental Status Report (SSR) is required and notifies PJM Members via the ALL-CALL.
-PJM Dispatch may elect not to request an SSR until the operating day for which the Alert is in effect. - PJM Dispatch cancels the Alert, when appropriate.
+PJM shall notify external systems via RCIS and PJM members via the PJM website and issue appropriate NERC alert levels consistent with NERC EOP-011, Attachment 1. - PJM Dispatch cancels the Alert, when appropriate.

-- Transmission / Generation dispatchers notify management of the alert. - Transmission / Generation dispatchers advise all stations and key personnel. - Transmission / Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM Dispatch any and all fuel / environmental limited facilities as they occur and update PJM Dispatch as appropriate. - Transmission / Generation dispatchers suspend any high risk testing of generating or transmission equipment. - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM's Manual for Pre-Scheduling Operations (M-10), Section 2.2.
+- Transmission / Generation dispatchers notify management of the alert. - Transmission / Generation dispatchers advise all stations and key personnel. - Transmission / Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Transmission / Generation dispatchers suspend any high risk testing of generating or transmission equipment. - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM's Manual for Pre-Scheduling Operations (M-10), Section 2.2.